corneliusdavid/hugo-pascalinia/README.md

 [params]
     author = "Gabriele Musco"
+    description = "A description for my website"  # this will be added as metadata

     logo = "/images/mylogo.png"
     favicon = "/images/myfavicon.png"
     showTags = true  # show the Tags menu item; default true